NTU-FRELab/complexity-drivers/README.md

 ## Data from: Benthic drivers of structural complexity in coral reefs across a tropical-subtropical transition zone

 This README file was generated on 2024/01/18 by Meng-Hsin Morris Wu (tapewormwu@gmail.com).
-Knit Data_Analysis_Script.Rmd to generate html and extract R code.
-(Latest update on 2024/10/18)
+Knit Data_Analysis_Script.Rmd to generate html and extract R code (Latest update on 2024/10/18).

 1. **Author Information**